Zindiks/react-component-whiteboard/COPY_PASTE_FEATURE.md

 ## Usage Instructions

-### To Copy Image Components:
+### To Copy Shape Components:

-1. Select one or more image components on the whiteboard
+1. Select one or more shape components on the whiteboard (rectangles, ellipses, arrows, lines, text, images)
 2. Press **Ctrl+C** (or **Cmd+C** on Mac)
 3. Components are copied to memory (console shows confirmation)

-### To Paste Image Components:
+### To Paste Shape Components:

 1. Move mouse to desired location on the whiteboard
 2. Press **Ctrl+V** (or **Cmd+V** on Mac)